RGUHS Nat. J. Pub. Heal. Sci Vol No: 9 Issue No: 3 eISSN: 2584-0460

 Types of Articles and Word Limits:

 Original articles: Original articles include randomized controlled trials, intervention studies, studies of screening and diagnostic tests, outcome studies, cost-effectiveness analyses, casecontrol series, and surveys with high response rates.
 These articles must be written within 3000 words excluding references and abstract.
-A structured abstract of up to 250 words should be included with the following subheadings: Background, Methods, Results, and Conclusion.
+A structured abstract of up to 250 words should be included with the following subheadings: Background, Aims/Objectives, Methods, Results, and Conclusion.
 The content of the original article should be structured as Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements, and References.

 Review articles: Review articles include systemic critical assessments of literature and data sources.
 These kinds of articles must be written within 4000 words excluding references and abstract.
 An unstructured abstract of up to 250 words should be included.